jufb/lordoftherings/README.md

 # Lord Of The Rings
 I love The Lord Of The Rings.
-So, I created with a lot of love this ReactJR app using APIs of the movies and books.
+So, I created with a lot of love this ReactJR app using an API of the movies and books.

 I hope you enjoy it as much as I did!

 ## What you can do: